wpendl99/.github/profile/webFrameworks/pwa/pwa.md

 📖 **Suggested reading**: [MDN Service worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API)

-The final step for converting your application into a progressive web application involves implementing the [Service Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API).
+The final step for converting your application into a progressive web application involves creating a service working by using the [Service Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API).
 Services workers, while not specific to PWAs, allow a web application to do background processing that is not directly associated with the rendering and interaction of a web application.
 One of the most common uses for a Service Worker is to enabling the browser caching of files for performance reasons.
-This also makes it so that the PWA can run when it is disconnected from the internet.
+This also makes it so that the PWA keeps working even when it is disconnected from the internet.

 To register a service worker, you call the `navigator.serviceWorker` API with the URL to a JavaScript file containing your service worker code.